Energex: Queensland Government Merger Electricity Distribution Businesses

 When Labor won the Queensland State election in late 2015, the Government announced that rather than a sale of the State owned electricity assets, the two State distributors, Energex and Ergon Energy would merge into a single entity - to be known as Energy Queensland.
 This merger was completed on 30 June 2016, however the separate branding of the two distribution companies continue.
 The corporate head office was located in Townsville, Qld as part of a jobs drive for the North Qld regions.

 Energex Service

 Energex provides a 24-hour emergency phone service, to report life-threatening emergencies and fallen powerlines on 13 19 62.
 A loss of supply enquiry line also operates 24 hours a day on 13 62 62.
 General enquiries can be made via their Contact Centre on 13 12 53 between 7am - 5.30pm Monday-Friday.
-They also have a Facebook and Twitter feed which is regularly updated, particularly during storm events and other large scale disaster incidents.
+They also have a Facebook and Twitter feed which is regularly updated, particularly during storm events and other large scale disaster incidents and also community events.